MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-desktop-file-onedrive.md

 :::image type="content" source="./media/refresh-desktop-file-onedrive/powerbi-service-onedrive-automatic-dataset-refresh-off-tenant-setting.png" alt-text="Screenshot showing automatic OneDrive refresh disabled in tenant settings.":::

 With restricted updates enforced at the tenant level, dataset owners can no longer enable automatic updates in the **Sync with OneDrive and SharePoint** section.
-An info block reminds the user that an admin has disabled automatic updates for the organization.
+An information block shows the user that an admin has disabled automatic updates for the organization.

 :::image type="content" source="./media/refresh-desktop-file-onedrive/powerbi-service-onedrive-automatic-dataset-refresh-owner-blocked-note.png" alt-text="Screenshot showing dataset settings note that owner can't enable automatic updates.":::